actionhero/actionhero/docs/core/actions.md

 ## General

 The core of actionhero is the Action framework, and **actions** are the basic units of work.
 All connection types from all servers can use actions.
-The goal of an action is to read `connection.params`, do work, and set the `connection.response` (and `connection.error` when needed) values to build the response to the client.
+The goal of an action is to read `data.params` (which are the arguments a connection provides), do work, and set the `data.response` (and `error` when needed) values to build the response to the client.

 You can create you own actions by placing them in a `./actions/` folder at the root of your application.
 You can use the generator with `actionhero generateAction --name=myAction`